 can begin here.

-Take the right prerequisite courses
+Take prerequisite courses

 Whether you’ve already decided to go to optometry school or are still thinking about it, it’s important to take the necessary prerequisite courses.
 While every school’s requirements vary, you can expect basic STEM courses to be required, including: